sepich/zabbix/README.md

 ```

 * NFS Client
-Discover NFS3 and NFS4 mounts and submits stats from /proc/net/rpc/nfs
+Discover NFS3 and NFS4 mounts and collects stats from `/proc/net/rpc/nfs`

+* iostat
+Discover block devices and collects reads/writes/utilization for each from `/proc/diskstats`

 * Template App Linux
 Official template boiled down to important things